functionalscript/nanvm/notes/djs-article.md

 3. [Jsonnet](https://jsonnet.org/) is a well-defined and elaborated configuration language that, in fact, provides a rich set of general-purposed JSON manipulation functionality.
 Unlike to previous examples, Jsonnet diverges from pure JSON syntax.
-That extended JSON-like syntax resembles JavaScript closely but yet is different: for example, it uses its own `local` (and not JS's `const`) keyword for defining constants.
+Its extended JSON-like syntax resembles JavaScript closely but yet is different: for example, it uses its own `local` (and not JS's `const`) keyword for defining constants.
 Jsonnet allows multi-file modular construction of configuration data (again with its own syntax that differs from popular JavaScript